by Matt Slick

 Every person who's ever lived, except for Jesus (1 Pet.
 2:22), commits sin.
 This is because when Adam sinned in the garden of Eden, we inherited his sinful nature.
 This is why the Bible says that sin entered the world through one man, Adam.
 (Rom.
 5:12) Furthermore, we are by nature children of wrath (Eph.
 2:3).
 In other words, because we are fallen in our sin natures and we deserve damnation.
 But God is merciful in that he sent Jesus to cleanse us of our sins.

-Sin is the breaking of God's law.
+Sin is doing that which is contrary to the revealed will of God.
+It's plain and simple.
 If God says "Do not lie" and you lie, then you have broken His law and sinned.
-When you sin, you offend God because it is His law that you have broken.
-Also, the reason God says to not lie, not cheat, etc., is that these laws reflect the moral purity of His nature.
-Therefore, the Law is a reflection of the character of God.
-It is wrong to lie because God cannot lie.
-It is wrong to steal because God cannot steal, etc. The moral law is not arbitrary.
-It is based on God's holiness.
+When you sin, you offend God because it is against his character.
+It is wrong to lie because God cannot lie (Titus 1:2).
+It is wrong to steal because God cannot steal, etc. Sin goes against the holy character of God.
+How do we know?
+Because of the Law.

 Where are you?
 Are you in the place of God's judgment or of salvation in Christ?